szywo/morele-tracker/README.md

 `morele-tracker.sh [-v] replay [filter]`
   - prints archived prices and quantities, if optional filter string is given, script will print only lines containing this string (eg. to filter interesting product)

+Switches:
+  -v   Makes the script more verbose/talkative during the operation.
+All verbose messages are redirected to stderr.

 Calling the script with anything else as first argument or with wrong (non-existent) switch will print basic help.

 ### Important files